cometbft/cometbft/spec/mempool/gossip/dog.md

 ## State transitions (actions)

-The following are all possible state transitions allowed in the protocol.
+The following are all the state transitions allowed in the protocol.
 The rest of the section describes the missing details of each step.

 1. A node receives a transaction from a user and tries to add it to its mempool.